andy-h-2016/hitchhikers-guide-to-philosophy/README.md

 * Optimization: Find the shortest path from one article to another.
 * Allow user to input target destination instead of being constrained only to the Philosophy page.
-* Add loading modal with animation to run while app is fetching data from MediaWiki API and rendering the HTML/CSS elements.
+* Add loading modal with animation to run while app is fetching data from `MediaWiki Action API` and rendering the HTML/CSS elements.